Western New Guinea: Water

-Water transportation, which includes sea and river transportation, is also one of the most crucial form of transportation in the province, after air transportation.
+Water transportation, which includes sea and river transportation, is also one of the most crucial form of transportation in the region, after air transportation.
 The number of passengers departing by sea in Papua in October 2019 decreased by 16.03 percent, from 18,785 people in September 2019 to 15,773 people.
 The number of passengers arriving by sea in October 2019 decreased by 12.32 percent, from 11,108 people in September 2019 to 9,739 people.
 The volume of goods loaded in October 2019 was recorded at 17,043 tons, an increase of 30.57 percent compared to the volume in September 2019 which amounted to 13,053 tons.
 The volume of goods unloaded in October 2019 was recorded at 117,906 tons or a decrease of 2.03 percent compared to the volume in September 2019 which amounted to 120,349 tons.

-There are several ports in the province, with the Port of Depapre in Jayapura being the largest, which started operation in 2021.
-There are also small to medium-sized ports in Biak, Timika, Merauke and Agats, which serves passenger and cargo ships within the province, as well as from other Indonesian provinces.
+There are several ports in the region, with the Port of Depapre in Jayapura being the largest, which started operation in 2021.
+There are also small to medium-sized ports in Biak, Timika, Merauke and Agats, which serves passenger and cargo ships within the region, as well as from other Indonesian provinces.